adaliszk/valheim-server/docs/basic-Docker-setup.md

 ## How to start the image?
-By default, the image includes the volume definitions to persist data, so you do not need to manually set anything but your desired ports to expose:
+By default, the image includes the volume definitions to persist data, so you do not need to manually set anything, but your desired ports to expose:
 ```bash
 docker run --name valheim -p 2456-2457:2456-2457/udp adaliszk/valheim-server